The #1 Misconception About Tinnitus

 Tinnitus is a Phantom Sensation

-However, this is NOT the root cause of tinnitus loudness.
-As you’ll see below, the root cause of tinnitus loudness is an inflammatory reaction in the brain related to atypical migraine.
+As you'll see below, the root cause of tinnitus loudness is an medical condition related to brain reactivity and sensory hypersensitivity.

 What is clinically significant tinnitus?